-Joe Wicks’ halloumi fries are the perfect compromise between healthy and indulgent.
+Joe Wicks‘ halloumi fries are the perfect compromise between healthy and indulgent.
 This Body Coach recipe is low in carbs, so it’s ideal if you’re trying to shed pounds or cut down on carbohydrates.
 Halloumi is always a favourite for veggies, and this is a vegetarian dish that can be whipped up as a side dish, starter or even as a snack in no time at all.
 To make these halloumi fries, you’ll need 12 mins to prepare them and 10 mins to cook them before you can devour them.
-Joe Wicks’ halloumi fries recipes only serves 4 people, so make sure you double up the recipe if you’re feeding more people – these dippers are so moreish that they’ll vanish before your eyes in minutes!
 Joe suggests serving them with avocado, a quick tomato salsa and a big fistful of rocket for an extra dose of veg.
+Or you could also whip them up as an alternative for traditional fries, chips or potatoes and nibble on them as a side dish to a main meal (such as a burger, fish or meat dish).
+Plus the naturally salty flavour of halloumi means that you don’t need to shake on a whole of the white stuff to get a yummy taste.
 Joe Wicks says: ‘What did the cheese say when it looked in the mirror?
 Halloooo me!
 These make a wicked little snack at a party or barbecue.
 They wont last long though, so you might want to double up the recipe.’

 - 2 tbsp coconut oil

 - 150g panko breadcrumbs